 What is Glaucoma?

-There are several types of glaucoma: they can be divided into “open-angle” and “narrow-angle,” depending on the anatomy of the area in the front of the eye where intraocular fluid movement happens.
+There are several types of glaucoma: they can be divided into “open-angle” and “narrow-angle,” depending on the anatomy of the area in the front of the eye where intraocular fluid movement happens (the anterior chamber).
 About 30% of glaucoma patients never have above-normal eye pressures; this is “normal-tension glaucoma”.
 Another way to categorize the disease is “primary” (in absence of other eye conditions) and “secondary” (associated with other eye disorders, past traumas, or previous eye surgeries).

 What Causes Glaucoma?